jonmon6691/arduino_lora_boilerplate/README.md

 Simple skeleton to interface with a [Reyax RYLR896](http://reyax.com/products/rylr896/) Serial LoRa module

-This project provides a starting place that works around two of the biggest problems with using the RYLR module with Arduino.
+This project provides a starting place that works around two of the biggest problems when using the RYLR module with Arduino.
 1. Printing anything to the serial monitor for debugging will generate lots of errors from the module not recognizing them as commands.
 2. It isn't possible to upload a sketch without disconnecting the module